Suizzle/movement-cli-docs/use-cli/cli-move.md

 ---
-title: "Movement CLI"
+title: "Move examples"
 ---

 import CodeBlock from '@theme/CodeBlock';

-# Use the Movement CLI
+# Movem examples

-The `movement` tool is a command line interface (CLI) for developing on the Movement blockchain, debugging, and for node operations.
-This document describes how to use the `movement` CLI tool.
-To download or build the CLI, follow [Install Movement CLI](../../tools/movement-cli/install-cli/index.md).
+This document describes how to use the `movement move` CLI tool.

 ## Compiling Move